Kamahl19/react-starter/README.md

 More information about supported features can be found in [Storybook's Github repository](https://github.com/storybooks/storybook)

 ## i18n

-There are two ways how to define a translation string:

-- Using i18next's `Trans` component - this is preferred option whenever possible, virtually always in `tsx` except when we need to translate HTML attributes such as `alt`, `placeholder`, `title`, etc. Usage of component brings together benefits of having unique keys while keeping texts in markups.
-The content of component is used as a default message, when no explicit translation resource is defined.
-- Using i18next's `t` function - this is the option outside of `tsx` files and for HTML attributes.

 Running `yarn extract-translations` will update alphabetically sorted JSON files with key-translations pairs.
 It will use default messages for keys without explicit translations.